ctxis/cvsslib/readme.md

 # CVSSlib [![Build Status](https://travis-ci.org/ctxis/cvsslib.svg?branch=master)](https://travis-ci.org/ctxis/cvsslib)

 A Python 3 library for calculating CVSS v2 and CVSS v3 vectors, with tests.
 Examples on how to use the library is shown below, and there is some documentation on the internals within the `docs` directory.
+The library is designed to be completely extendable, so it is possible to implement your own custom scoring systems (or those of your clients) and have it work with the same API, and with the same bells and whistles.

 ## API